Terry Goolsby - President - Dallas, TX

 Dawn Jantsch is executive director of the Choristers Guild, a nonprofit 501c3 created in 1949, dedicated to enabling leaders to nurture the musical and spiritual growth of children, youth, and adults.
-The organization, with over 12,000 stakeholders, holds educational events and publishes beautiful music for sacred, school and festival settings.
+The organization, with over 12,000 stakeholders, publishes educational materials for choral leaders, as well as beautiful music for sacred, school, and festival settings.

 An active public speaker, media contact, and business advocate, Jantsch represented businesses and causes at city, county, state, and international levels.
 She was also appointed to a number of civic and government committees by elected officials from both parties in several cities and counties.
 A long-time chorister in four different cities, Dawn has sung Rutter's Gloria, Faure’s Requiem, Mahler’s Symphony No. 2, Mendelssohn's Elijah, and most recently, Orff's Carmina Burana.
 And, she has been singing Choristers Guild music since she was in her church choir in high school.